MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.

-# Initial keys {#keys}
+# Initial SvcParam keys {#keys}

-A few initial keys are defined here.
+A few initial SvcParam keys are defined here.
 These keys are useful for HTTPS, and most are applicable to other protocols as well.

 ## "alpn" and "no-default-alpn" {#alpn-key}